 “No,” she smiled.
 “This isn’t about my convenience and comfort; it’s about yours.”

 That night, we came to our decision.
-At long last, I allowed my fear of natural birth to subside as my fear of medical intervention maintained its firm hold.
-From then on, I held every remaining prenatal appointment at the birth center, cheerfully driving an hour each way through the cold winter season.
+At long last, I knew I was no longer running from the birth I sought to avoid, but running toward the birth of my dreams.
+From then on, I held every remaining prenatal appointment at the birthing center, cheerfully driving an hour each way through the cold winter season.

 The Myth of My Second Trimester: Childbirth Must Be Painful

 To strengthen my resolve, I began telling everyone—social acquaintances, business colleagues and relatives—that I was planning a natural delivery with midwives.
 All the while, I quietly nursed the hope that I would come across another woman who had experienced her own natural birth.

 Initially, it was a discouraging process—not just because natural labor was rare, but because there was occasionally some confusion as to what “natural” meant in the first place.
 Some women told me they gave birth naturally because the epidural didn’t numb them completely.
 Still others thought natural meant vaginal.
 A woman in my prenatal yoga class told me how glad she was to have had a natural birth with her first baby, until she clarified: “Wait a second—I had an epidural, and all.
 I’m just saying I didn’t end up with a C-section.”